 Read →It's always the same pattern.
 An ethical problem is named, regular audits are suggested, and then it's on to the next selling point.

 Read →Everyone demands transparency and explainability.
-The recommended tools are ChatGPT and DALL-E. Nobody knows how GPT-4 arrives at its answers.
+The recommended tools are ChatGPT and DALL-E. Nobody knows how they arrive at their answers.

 Read →Prescriptive analytics doesn't just tell you what will happen.
 It tells you what to do.
 When its recommendation is better than your gut feeling, disagreement becomes irrational.